2023-04-23 10:21:10

 MADRID, Spain.- Young Cuban mothers residing in Manatí, Las Tunas province, live in “homes” in precarious conditions, without government help, despite asking for it for years.

-Yine Palomo Rodríguez, 21, the mother of a two-year-old boy and a four-year-old boy, lives in a ranch built by her and her husband, who could not even finish it because they did not have the necessary money.
+Yine Palomo Rodríguez, 21, the mother of a two-year-old boy and a four-year-old boy, lives in a ranch built by her and her husband, who might not even finish it because they did not have the necessary money.

-“I would like to have a (house) where one could have everything,” he wished before the cameras of CubaNet the young woman, who works “putting nails” and whose husband works for a cooperative, guarding the fields, and earns 1,200 Cuban pesos.
+“I would like to have a (house) where one might have everything,” he wished before the cameras of CubaNet the young woman, who works “putting nails” and whose husband works for a cooperative, guarding the fields, and earns 1,200 Cuban pesos.

 “When the child was born, the eldest, they told me (the authorities) that they were going to give me cement to put on the floor.
 The boy is four years old and I’m still waiting.
 From what I see, they will never give us that help, ”she said hopelessly.